squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 === Peek at SNI and Bump ===

-SNI is obtained during step #1.
+SNI is obtained by peeking during step #1.
 Peeking during step #1 does _not_ preclude future bumping.
 If you want to get SNI and bump, then peek at step #1 and bump at the next step (i.e., step #2):

 {{{
 acl step1 at_step SslBump1